 In Venice, 15th – 19th century, a unit of liquid capacity, approximately 129.6 liters.
-The earliest spelling was usually called a bigoncia.
+The earliest spelling was usually bigoncia.
 Another meaning of the word is “bucket”.
 Despite the similar names, this unit is about 20 times larger than the ancient Roman bicongius.

 Doursther, 1840, page 54.